Loleta D. Fyan Grant call for proposals

 For Immediate Release

 The grant, up to $5,000, is to be used for the development and improvement of public libraries and the services they provide.
-The project(s) criteria specifies that it:
+The project(s) criteria:

 - must result in the development and improvement of public libraries and the services they provide;